 - Stop your truck completely before getting off. - Lower the forks to the floor.
-Turn the truck off or push the Power Disconnect button. - Avoid parking on inclines.
-But if you must, block the wheels of your truck.
+Turn the truck off or push the Emergency Disconnect button. - Avoid parking on inclines.
+If you must park on an incline, chock the wheels to prevent the truck from moving.